fpierfed/blog/README.md

 Oh, and the code is [here](https://github.com/fpierfed/blog-code).
 Same thing: if you find an error, please help me correct it.
 Thanks!

-The blog license is CC while for the code the license is GPL.
+The blog license is CC ShareAlike while for the code the license is GPL.